Chapter Five

 "I suppose.
 Shall we get started?"

 By 'begin' he really meant 'continue'.
 They had already partially disassembled what they had determined to be a Kree computer terminal.
-Similar to the computers they were used to, it was basically a holographic projector that was the monitor, and input devices that could be analogous to a keyboard, though it might have had other uses.
+Similar to the computers they were used to, it was basically a holographic projector that was the monitor, and input devices that could be analogous to a keyboard and mouse, though it might have had other uses.

 "I'm going to try to figure out what powers this thing," he said as he opened a panel in the top of the desk.